What should the 'O' in Android O stand for?

 Google has always had a sweet tooth when it comes to naming its Android operating system versions.
 To name a few, there have been Cupcake, Donut, Eclair, FroYo, Gingerbread, Ice Cream Sandwich, Lollipop, Marshmallow and Nougat.

-Next up is the letter "O".
-But what could the "O" stand for?
+The next version of the OS to be released will be called Android O. But what could the "O" stand for?
 I have gathered a number of possibilities including a few possible curveballs that Google could throw our way.

 More sweet names